hanxiaomax/Learncpp_CN/docs/M-8-circular-dependency-issues-with-std-shared-ptr-and-std-weak-ptr.md

 and that’s it.

-So what is std::weak_ptr for anyway?
+## `std::weak_ptr` 到底是什么？

-std::weak_ptr was designed to solve the “cyclical ownership” problem described above.
+`std::weak_ptr` was designed to solve the “cyclical ownership” problem described above.
 A std::weak_ptr is an observer -- it can observe and access the same object as a std::shared_ptr (or other std::weak_ptrs) but it is not considered an owner.
 Remember, when a std::shared pointer goes out of scope, it only considers whether other std::shared_ptr are co-owning the object. std::weak_ptr does not count!

 Let’s solve our Person-al issue using a std::weak_ptr: